Drug OVI

 First Offense Drug OVI (Misdemeanor):

-• License Suspension: Mandatory 1-year to 3-year license suspension.
-Driving privileges may be available after a 15-day "hard suspension" period, but often requires an Ignition Interlock Device (IID).
+- License Suspension: Mandatory 1-year to 3-year license suspension.
+Driving privileges may be available after a 15-day "hard suspension" period, but often require an Ignition Interlock Device (IID).

-• Alcohol/Drug Assessment & Treatment: Mandatory screening, assessment, and participation in educational courses (like DIP) or substance abuse treatment.
+- Alcohol/Drug Assessment and Treatment: Mandatory screening, assessment, and participation in educational courses (like DIP) or substance abuse treatment.

 Additional Enhancements:

-• Refusal to Test: Refusing a chemical test carries its own administrative license suspension penalties (see below) which can run concurrently with OVI conviction suspensions, but also affects eligibility for limited driving privileges.
+- Refusal to Test: Refusing a chemical test carries its own administrative license suspension penalties (see below), which can run concurrently with OVI conviction suspensions but also affect eligibility for limited driving privileges.

 The escalating nature of these penalties means that each drug OVI arrest requires an aggressive and sophisticated defense strategy.
 A drug OVI attorney in Hamilton County from Shark Law Firm will tirelessly work to avoid these catastrophic outcomes.